-City of Bronson and neighboring communities have partnered with the Bronson Youth Recreation Association (BYRA) to provide youth recreation programs for the greater Bronson community.
+The City of Bronson has partnered with the Bronson Youth Recreation Association (BYRA) to provide youth recreation programs for the greater Bronson community.
 BYRA is operated almost entirely through volunteers.
-BYRA provides a number of recreation programs for the youth of the community including; girls' softball, Little League, boys' baseball, soccer, Rocket football, and a Summer Park Program.
-These programs provide services to between six and seven hundred (600-700) area children each year.
+BYRA provides a number of recreation programs for the youth of the community including; girls' softball, Little League, boys' baseball, soccer, Rocket football and cheerleading, and a Summer Park Program.
+These programs provide services to between four and five hundred (400-500) area children each year.
 There is a director for each program who oversees the coaches and scheduling.